Common Career Areas for Researchers

 Non-academic (‘professional’) role in Higher Education or related organisations

 Researchers have knowledge of the education and research environment and can use this in a non-research role.
 This could be in a professional support role in higher education, or in a role in an organisation linked to education and research.
 Roles in higher education can be in areas such as commercialisation, student recruitment, public engagement, policy, student welfare, research support and administration, careers (!), researcher development and more.
 Other organisations linked to research and education include funders of research, professional bodies and learned societies, higher education policy groups, and others where researchers can be employed in roles in communication, policy, research management, or education.
 Some examples of these type of organisations in the UK are Universities UK, the Arts and Humanities Research Council (and the other research councils who are part of UKRI, UK Research and Innovation), Office for Students, Royal Society of Chemistry, and many more.

 In later activities this week we will look at how to generate a broader range of career ideas and how to gather good information on job roles that may interest you.

 How far will you go?

 Think about the proximity of a new role in relation to your current one.
 How ‘big’ of a move is it likely to be for you?
 For example, going from a History PhD to History teacher generally requires up to two years of additional training and education (in the UK).
-Depending on your experience (e.g. volunteer or paid work in a museum, experience working as a teaching assistant, volunteers as an assistant leader for Girl Guides or Beaver Scouts, etc.) going from History PhD to Outreach Officer in a museum might be a less intensive move, as a professional diploma in education isn’t usually a requirement.
+Depending on your experience (e.g. volunteer or paid work in a museum, experience working as a teaching assistant, volunteering as an assistant leader for Girl Guides or Beaver Scouts, etc.) going from a History PhD to Outreach Officer in a museum might be a less intensive move, as a teaching qualification isn’t usually a requirement.
 Consider the following broad scenarios: